ShadowzinOFC/ShadowCalculator/README.md

 ## Usage

+This repository contains two versions of the calculator:

+- `calculator.py`: This version considers only positive integers for finding solutions.
+- `calculatorv2.py`: This version considers both positive and negative integers, providing a wider range of solutions.

+To use the calculator, follow these steps:

 1. Clone the repository: `git clone https://github.com/ShadowzinOFC/ShadowCalculator.git`
-2. Open the calculator: `python calculator.py`
+2. Open the desired calculator:
+   - For positive integers: `python calculator.py`
+   - For both positive and negative integers: `python calculatorv2.py`
 3. Enter the value of k to find solutions.

 ## License